Kaushal297/codedamn-Techspert-Hunt-stage1/README.md

 # codedamn-Techspert-Hunt-stage1
-1)Project name:
+1)Project name: simple portfolio
-2)Project Idea:
-3)Technologies used:
+2)Project Idea: just a simple plain portfolio with the pitcher and some description 3)Technologies used: html, css, js
-4)Screenshots of the projects:
+4)Screenshots of the projects: will post it once it is done